GT WORLD CHALLENGE EUROPE

 FIA World Endurance Championship

 In August, it was announced that Andrew Watson will compete in the 2019/20 FIA World Endurance Championship with Gulf Racing in the LMGTE Am category.
 Andrew's campaign will take him across the world to race in some of the most prestigious endurance events, including the 24 Hours of Le Mans.

-His team-mates for this global adventure are fellow Brits Ben Barker and Mike Wainwright and together the trio will pilot the #86 Porsche.
+His team-mates for this global adventure are fellow Brits Ben Barker and Mike Wainwright and together the trio pilot the #86 Porsche 911 RSR.

 ASTON MARTIN RACING JUNIOR